Other Major reasons to serve this airport

 At Copenhagen Airport we are very interested in working with you to secure your route from CPH will be a success.

-Usually, quality comes at a premium.
-However, thanks to the right planning and smart management, our airlines and passengers alike benefit from world-class facilities and significantly lower airport charges.
-In fact, Copenhagen Airport is 8% below average in a benchmark of world airport charges (2012).
+High Quality Meets Low Costst – usually, quality comes at a premium.
+However, thanks to the right planning and management, our airline customers and passengers alike benefit from world-class facilities and significantly lower airport charges.
+In fact, CPH is amongst the top third of European hubs for low airport charges.
 To learn more about our charges please click here.

 Press and marketing assistance